akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 Each command has a single `Effect` which can be:

 * Persist events
-* None: Accept the comment but no effects
+* None: Accept the command but no effects
-* Unhandled: Don't handle this message
+* Unhandled: Don't handle this command

 Note that there is only one of these.
 It is not possible to both persist and say none/unhandled.
 These are created using @java[a factory that is returned via the `Effect()` method]